 One herb that has been one of the favourites of our dadis and nanis, and not without a reason.
 In fact, they are laden with multiple benefits that work wonders as natural remedies for a host of our skin and hair problems.
 In fact, most of them.
 Enriched with antioxidants and antiseptic properties, it is also known for being antimicrobial and antiviral.
 No wonder, they are in great demand in the medical field.

-They soothe, bring relief, and heal skin irritations, abrasions, inflammation, redness, scratchiness, itchiness, just to name a few.
+They soothe, bring relief, and heal skin irritations, abrasions, inflammation, redness, scratchiness, and itchiness, just to name a few.
 The gel of this herb, which can be scooped out by peeling the thick succulent leaves, has been used for centuries for treating burned skin and surface wounds like chafing.
 Grow this plant right at home or purchase commercial products from reliable brands to make the most of this gel.

 5. Shea Butter